NOTE: Analysis is mixed in with the relation of

 BRADLEY: I know.

 (26-31) Back to the limo turning off onto a dirt road, driving deeper and deeper into the desert, the driver occasionally back in the rearview mirror at the silent Cooper-Dougie holding his box.
 We wonder what the driver knows.
 If he is aware Cooper-Dougie is being driven to his death.
+He had lied to Bushnell about where he was taking Dougie.

 (32) Back to the Mitchums.